 - A consistent approach also lends an air of professionalism across our communications

-For headshots and other shoots, we have some “loaner” UF Health lab coats available, but ask that you please provide your own if possible.
+For portraits and other shoots, we have some “loaner” UF Health lab coats available, but ask that you please provide your own if possible.
 This will guarantee the best fit.
 Please be sure your lab coat is clean and pressed for your shoot.
 Note:

 - Providers associated with the UF Health Shands Children’s Hospital do not typically wear lab coats when interacting with patients.
 Thus, environmental and video b-roll shots do not need to include providers in lab coats.
-However, professional headshots/portraits do need to include lab coats.
+However, professional portraits do need to include lab coats.

 - New providers in locations that are outside Gainesville often have their portraits taken with a local photographer.
 UF Health lab coats are required in these photos.